adriancl1/Zork/README.md

-﻿# Aria v_0.1
+﻿# Aria v_0.3

 Welcome to Aria!
-This is just an early alpha a of Zork-type game where you'll find out about a tragic family story.
+This is just an alpha a of Zork-type game where you'll find out about a tragic family story.
 Will you be able to commit murder for the ones you love?